aytchell/jsonfsm/README.md

 }
 ```

+where `deviceId` identifies "the device" where a command is executed and `commandString`
+describes the actual command.
+Note that it is called "device" even though it doesn't need
+to be a piece of hardware.
+A "device", as used by this library, might also be a REST-call,
+a logger, a connection to an MQTT broker, a command line, ... whatever you have an adapter
+for.

 #### transitions

 The `transitions` entry is optional (so you might have states with no way out).
-If present, it contains an array of transition description
+If present, it contains an array of transition descriptions.

 ```json
 {